-- Before clicking Start Streaming, check the preview in Live Control Room.
+- Before clicking Start streaming, check the preview in Live Control Room.

 - Test encoder failover (if applicable).
-Stop the primary encoder (or unplug its ethernet cable) and make sure the player rolls over to backup encoder.
+Stop the primary encoder (or unplug its ethernet cable) and make sure that the player rolls over to backup encoder.

 - Verify the integrity of all local archive files.
 Check that file size of local archive is growing.

 - Verify that the event is accessible via channel and watch pages.